RedPitaya/Documentation/appsFeatures/examples/ana-exm1.rst

         value = float(rp_s.rx_txt())
         print ("Measured voltage on AI["+str(i)+"] = "+str(value)+"V")

 Code - Scilab
 *************

-How to set sockets is described on Blink example
+How to set sockets is described in the Blink example.

 .. code-block:: scilab